vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/flowchart.md

 ### Directions

-The following directions are availiable and define the direction the connection will leave the node from.
+The following directions are available and define the direction the connection will leave the node from.
 If there are more than one specifiers, it is always the last.
 All nodes have a default direction making this an optional specification. `<direction>` will be used to indicate that one of the below should be used in its place.

-- left
+- `left`
-- right
+- `right`
-- top
+- `top`
-- bottom
+- `bottom`

 ### Node Specific Specifiers by Type